CyPhAi-Project/pricely/docker/HSCC2025-repeatability.md

 Here we provide the instructions to reproduce the experiment result for our paper, "Certifying Lyapunov Stability of Black-Box Nonlinear Systems via Counterexample Guided Synthesis", accepted by HSCC 2025.
+We focus on reproducing the following tables and figures in our submission:

++ Table 2 showing the result for the `Trans` benchmarks.
++ Table 3 showing the result for the `Polys` benchmarks.
++ Figure 3 showing the plots including the phase portrait, the basin of attraction, and the triangulation for a single benchmark, and we use the Van der Pol as an example.

 ## Obtain Docker Image and Create Docker Container